 In our 2016 survey, we asked the students if the following statement was true: “My teachers and principal want every student to learn.”
 99% Yes.
 And that’s a tough one.
 That takes effort on the teacher’s part to reach every student in the classroom and a classroom climate that states learning is important.
 In order to do that teachers genuinely have to care about each child and his or her education.
 This is our specialty.
 When we take this survey again in 3 years, we’re going to get 100%, because learning is important to us.
 We provide care, excellence, and opportunities for our students and their families.

 In 2019 and beyond, we will continue to add programs but our core values will not change.
 We’re purchasing Chromebooks for 6th through 8th graders for this school year.
 We’ll start our online Zion High School Academy this autumn.
 In 2019 we’ll install a new lighted entrance sign and electronic entrance gates.
-Beyond 2019, projects include adding a Daycare program, to add churches to our Association, installing a new gym floor, and eventually planning a new building to replace our modular portables.
+Beyond 2019, projects include adding a Daycare program, to add churches to our Association, and eventually planning a new building to replace our modular portables.
 Come join us, and be part the foundations we’re building and life-transforming that God is accomplishing through us here at Zion.